PAC-UK is committed to protecting the privacy of all people who we hold information on (referred to as data subjects).

 Disclosure of your information

-The information we collect about you will be transferred to and stored on our servers located within the EU (Edinburgh, Scotland).
+The information we collect about you will be transferred to and stored on our servers.
 We are very careful and transparent about who else your information is shared with.

 Sharing your information internally